gocd/docs.go.cd/installation/upgrading_go.md

 #### Build Artifacts Backup

-The Go server acts as a repository for all your build artifacts.
+The GoCD server acts as a repository for all your build artifacts.
 While it is not essential to backup the artifacts before an upgrade, it is good practice to make regular backups of this directory.

-You can configure where Go stores build artifacts.
+You can configure where GoCD stores build artifacts.
 The following are the default locations of the artifacts if you have not customized its location:

 | Operating System 	| Location
 |:----------------	|:-----------------------------------------------------